sdr-enthusiasts/docker-rtlsdrairband/README.md

 ## Accessing the Web Interface

-The web interface for the container can be found at `containerip:8000`
+The web interface for the container can be found at `containerip:8000` or `containerip:port` if `PORT` ENV variable is set.

 ## Logging